 To compare two-view chest radiogram (control) versus various techniques (intervention) for identification of correct tube placement after oral or nasal intubation in newborn infants in either the delivery room or neonatal intensive care unit.

-- Two-view chest radiogram (control) versus exhaled CO
+Two-view chest radiogram (control) versus exhaled CO2 (intervention).

 Subgroup analysis will be performed to determine whether the safety and efficacy vary according to:

-2monitoring (semi-quantitative colorimetric versus main stream versus side stream versus micro stream CO 2-detectors);
+type of exhaled CO2 monitoring (semi-quantitative colorimetric versus main stream versus side stream versus micro stream CO2-detectors);

 skill level of operator (< 1 year; 2 to 5 years; > 5 to 10 years; > 10 years);